 Streaming in February on apple podcasts, Spotify, Patreon and on their website.

-Streaming February 7 on apple podcasts, Spotify, Google, Breaker and Anchor.
+Streaming now on Apple podcasts, Spotify, Google, Breaker and Anchor.

 Streaming in now on Apple podcasts, Spotify, Google, and Overcast.

 You’re On In Five!
 The Art of Understudying is a new podcast hosted by awesome Chicago actor Scott Sawa and one of my favorite humans in the entire world, Elana Elyce, who talk to actors about their experiences as an understudy, and how those roles have informed their technique and career.
 I so miss being in the same room with my friends, and this was such a lovely way to spend time.
 Check them out on your daily stroll or while you're doing dishes...